OLC-Bioinformatics/ConFindr/README.md

 If you have any problems installing or running ConFindr, or have feature request, please open an issue here on GitHub.

+## Citing ConFindr

+ConFindr has been submitted to PeerJ and is available as a preprint.
+If you use ConFindr, please cite it!

+Low AJ, Koziol AG, Manninger PA, Blais BW, Carrillo CD.
+2019.
+ConFindr: Rapid detection of intraspecies and cross-species contamination in bacterial whole-genome sequence data.
+PeerJ Preprints 7:e27499v1 https://doi.org/10.7287/peerj.preprints.27499v1